Apple has a problem with user reviews: It (still) doesn’t care

 It’s entirely possible that Apple will explain its removal of user reviews by saying that it cares so much about their accuracy that it is putting a better system in place.
 But I don’t think it’s a coincidence that it removed user reviews from its site just as it began its holiday marketing campaign, without having a superior replacement — or anything at all — ready to go.
 Just like iOS, Apple wouldn’t stop users from using a troubled release just because a better version was coming soon.

 Despite what’s happened in the past, there’s every reason to believe that Apple should be caring deeply, right now, about what users are saying about what it’s selling.
-Ignoring or removing those sentiments might increase its sales in the short term, but it isn’t a good solution for the long term health of the company or its users.
+Ignoring or removing those sentiments might increase its sales in the short term, but it isn’t a good solution for the long-term health of the company or its users.